-It is appropriate as well as encouraged to include your child's Teachers, Rabbis and Morot as part of your celebration.
-It further emphasizes the strong partnership that is formed between the school and home in educating our children.
-Although at times personal conflicts may arise where invited faculty are unable to attend, we will do our utmost in having the NSHA faculty represented and part of your simcha.
+It is appropriate and encouraged to include your child's teachers, Rabbis and Morot as part of your celebration.
+It further emphasizes the strong partnership between the school and home in educating our children.
+Although personal conflicts may arise when invited faculty are unable to attend, we will do our utmost to have the NSHA faculty represented and part of your simcha.